Tech senior center also named to ACC All-Defensive team

 Two-time MVP in three years in the Independent Christian Schools of Georgia-Alabama system who led Loganville Christian Academy to three ICSGA titles ...
 Played four years, serving as team captain for the last three, and his team won 71 of 73 games during that time ...
 Senior year averages - 20.8 points, 8.3 rebounds, 5.0 blocks, 3.1 assists and 2.6 steals per game ...
 Finished his career with 1,444 points ...
 Averaged 28.9 points, 12.3 rebounds and 6.9 blocks as a junior ...
 Rated No. 90 in the class of 2009 by ESPN.com ...
 Also played one year as a tight end for the LCA football team ...
 Honor roll student who was a member of the Beta and Key Clubs ...
 Merit Scholar from 2006-09.

 Full name is Daniel Clayton Miller ...
 Born July 1, 1991 in Denver, Colo. ...
 Son of Preston and Julie Towns of Loganville ...
 Has three younger brothers and four younger sisters ...
 Grandfather was Forrest G. (Spec) Towns, a world-record hurdler in the 1930s who went on to coach the track teams at the University of Georgia for 34 years ...
 An uncle, Chad Donaldson, attended Georgia Tech ...
 Began playing basketball at age 7 ...
 Originally signed with UGA, but asked for a release from his letter-of-intent and enrolled at Tech ...
-Chose Tech for its Business Administration program, its basketball program and proximity to his home.
+On track to receive his bachelor's degree in Management in spring of 2014.